What is Admiralty Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Admiralty law Admission Process

-• Possess a Bachelor of Laws (LLB) degree from a recognized university with a minimum of 50% marks in aggregate.
+1. Hold a LLB degree with a minimum of 50% marks

-• Merit-based selection: Admission may be based on the candidate's performance in the entrance exam and academic record.
+• Merit-based selection: Admission may be based on the students' performance in the entrance test and academic record.

 Admiralty Law LLM Course Relevant Information: